By Mark Evans

 Bleak Expectations is the story that Charles Dickens might have written after drinking too much gin.
+And, crucially, had lived for another 152 years!
 Two-time winner of the Best Radio Sitcom award and winner of a Sony Award, Bleak Expectations has captivated audiences and critics alike since its 2007 debut.

 Hold on tight for a chaotic caper through Dickensian London with young Pip Bin: tragic half orphan, hopeless romantic and would-be-hero.

 Follow Pip’s remarkable adventures with sisters Pippa and Poppy and best friend Harry Biscuit as they attempt to escape the scheming clutches of Mr Gently Benevolent, defeat the irrepressible Hardthrasher siblings and avert disaster at every turn.
 Will evil be vanquished by virtue?
 Can love triumph over hate?
-Immerse yourself in this joyful comedy mash-up featuring hideous boarding schools, dastardly plans, devilish disguises, pulse-quickening romances, heart-rendering death scenes, and definitely a happy ending.
+Immerse yourself in this joyfully anarchic comedy featuring hideous boarding schools, dastardly plans, devilish disguises, pulse-quickening romances, heart-rending death scenes, and definitely a happy ending.

 Tickets from £15

 First Week Special: £5 off tickets from 27 to 30 May

 Running time: approximately 2 hours and 20 minutes including a 20 minute interval

 Guidance on Content: This performances uses prop guns and contains loud noises, haze and at points flashes of light.

 Visit our Food & Drink page for more information.

 Audio Described Performance: Saturday 25 June at 2.30pm with a Touch Tour at 1pm.